A mobile app designed to assist security guards in verifying purchase slips and detecting unpaid items at retail store exits.

 To ensure usability, we tested wireframes using a paper prototype with guards.
 Key findings included:

-Haptic feedback is essential
+Haptic Feedback is Essential

 Reduces reliance on reading and allows guards to stay alert.